On the wine trail

 Here are wine trails in Iowa, Minnesota, Wisconsin and Michigan.
 There are no in-person events in 2020, but most wineries still welcome visitors.

 Great River Road Wine Trail: Most of the members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix to Marquette in northeast Iowa.

-In Galena, Nouveau Wine Weekend is Nov.
-16-17 and includes a Friday parade, tastings, music and vineyard tours the weekend before Thanksgiving.
+In Galena, Nouveau Wine Weekend includes a Friday parade, tastings, music and vineyard tours the weekend before Thanksgiving.
 However, it is canceled in 2020.

-Wisconsin River Valley: This isn't an official trail, but it's easy to go from one vineyard to another in the Wisconsin River Valley, from Spurgeon and Weggy near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.
+Wisconsin River Valley: This isn't an official trail, but it's easy to go from one vineyard to another in the Wisconsin River Valley, from Spurgeon and Wild Hills near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.

-Wollersheim Winery holds its free Ruby Noveau Tasting Nov.
-17. A Vintage Christmas is Nov.
-24, with festive foods and carolers.
+Wollersheim Winery holds a free Ruby Noveau Tasting on the third Thursday of November.
+A Vintage Christmas, with festive foods and carolers, is canceled in 2020.